-Three units (equivalent to three years) of college-preparatory mathematics are required, four units are strongly recommended, including or integrating topics covered in:
+Three units (equivalent to three years) of college-preparatory mathematics are required (four units are strongly recommended) including or integrating topics covered in:

-- Elementary algebra or Algebra 1
+- Elementary algebra

-- Advanced algebra or Algebra 2
+- Advanced algebra

 - Two- and three-dimensional geometry

 Also acceptable are courses that address the above content areas, and include or integrate: